amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 5. Testing
 	1. Goal: Address each of the 4 risks through various forms of testing
 	2. Caveat: Not all ideas have risks in all the 4 main areas.
 Only validate what you need to.

+Not every effort will require framing and planning.
+Sometimes, the solution to a problem is straightforward and team goes right into delivery.

+Often, though, there are some risks that have to be addressed.
+Some teams focus too much on usability or feasibility risk.
+Value risk is still the most important to address – it's usually the biggest risk.

+If the team doesn't feel any significant risk, it's better to proceed to delivery than to be too conservative and test every assumption first.
+It's important to learn quickly.

+#### Three discovery framing techniques
+- Opportunity assessment
+	- Answer and document 4 key questions:
+		- What will this help us to achieve?
+(Business objective)
+		- How will we know we succeeded?
+(Key results)
+		- What problem does this solve for customers/users?
+		- Who are we doing it for?
+What is our target market/segment/persona?
+- Customer letter
+	- Describe the future you want to create from the perspective of the customer and how it will benefit them.
+	- The goal is to help the team [[Focus on the outcome, not the output]]
+- Startup canvas
+	- Similar to lean canvas or business model canvas.
+Best used when working on a whole new product or establishing a business.

 ---